hashgraph/hedera-services/platform-sdk/base-apps/swirlds-base-sample/README.md

 The best way to run the application is through docker-compose:
 1. Build the application using `gradlew assemble`.
 2. inside `./docker` folder run `docker-compose up`
-4. Access the Swagger UI for interacting with the REST API.
+3. Access the Swagger UI for interacting with the REST API.
 The Swagger UI runs on `http://localhost:8000/`.
-6. Monitor metrics using the Prometheus server running on `http://localhost:8001/`.
+4. Monitor metrics using the Prometheus server running on `http://localhost:8001/`.
-7. Visualize metrics using Grafana on `http://localhost:8002/`.
+5. Visualize metrics using Grafana on `http://localhost:8002/`. user:admin password:admin
+ There is a dashboard automatically included under explore.
+ First time logging will require to change admin password.
-5. Example Http requests have been included in `./http-requests`.
+6. Example Http requests have been included in `./http-requests`.
+7. Rest api would be running on port 8080.

 ## To Be Included